eliotcochrane/eliotcochrane.github.io/_posts/2024-07-08-kurikoma-golf-club.md

 ### Post-Round

 After 18 holes are finished, return to the clubhouse.
-There, the staff will unload your cart and check for any lost items that they should be aware of.
+There, the staff will unload the cart and check for any lost items that they should be aware of.
 It's not uncommon for a wedge to be lost on a previous green.
 Ask the staff, and they will ask for contact information.
-After checking that you have all of your belongings, sign the sheet, and the staff will put your bag on the musical bag trolley.
+After checking for belongings and a full bag of clubs, sign the sheet, and the staff will put the bags on the musical bag trolley.

 From here, it is the cooling down experience of Japan.
 The ultimate way to wind down a day at the course is a stop at the onsen.
-Both the men's and women's locker rooms have a complimentary onsen that can be used at your leisure.
+Both the men's and women's locker rooms have a complimentary onsen that can be used at leisure.
 It may be basic with showers and a large bath, but it is more than enough.
-Here you can take a shower and clean yourself of the sweat and dirt and then slowly relax in the giant bath.
+Here golfers can take a shower and clean themselves of the sweat and dirt before slowly relaxing in the giant bath.

 ### Overall Experience

-Kurikoma Golf Club is not a place that you will forget easily.
-Its price for the service and golf experience you get is hard to match.
-With three routes to play, there are quite a few variations to change how you experience the course.
-Kurikoma Golf Club is really a great course that invites you back for more.
+Kurikoma Golf Club is not a place that will be forgotten easily.
+Its price for the service and golf experience is hard to match.
+With three routes to play, there are quite a few variations to change how the course is experienced.
+Kurikoma Golf Club is really a great course that invites golfers back for more.
 The course might not seem challenging, but that doesn't mean that it isn't fun.

 ![View from Hole 4 tee ground overlooking Hole 6 green at Kurikoma Golf Club.](/assets/img/KurikomaGC-2.jpeg) *Photo: View from Hole 4 tee ground overlooking Hole 6 green at Kurikoma Golf Club.*